forbole/juno/.docs/setup.md

 ```

 ## Initializing the configuration
-In order to correctly parse and store the data based on your requirements, Juno allows you to customize its behavior via a TOML file called `config.yaml`.
+In order to correctly parse and store the data based on your requirements, Juno allows you to customize its behavior via a YAML file called `config.yaml`.
 In order to create the first instance of the `config.yaml` file you can run

 ```shell
 $ juno init